PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 * Change the choices in a list
 * etc.

 The way this is done is via an Update method that is available for nearly all of the Elements.
-Here is an example of a program that uses a persistent window that is updated.
+Here is an example of a program that uses a persistent window that is updated;

 ![snap0272](https://user-images.githubusercontent.com/13696193/45260249-ec4e4000-b3af-11e8-853b-9b29d0bf7797.jpg)